aggelos-michael-papadopoulos/MobileViT-implementation-and-training-in-Tensorlow-and-Pytorch/README.md

 # Train on Pytorch

-1) We execute the fix_caltech_256_pytorch.py and get the train and validation data to a caltech_data.csv
+1) We execute the "fix_caltech_256_pytorch.py" and get the train and validation data to a "caltech_data.csv".

+--> the one that i have uploaded (caltech_data.csv) contains the images on my computer's paths so you have to run the fix_caltech_256_pytorch.py to get your own csv file <--